 sudo systemctl start docker

-To have the Docker service run automatically at system boot, execute the following commands:
+To make the Docker service start automatically at system boot, run the following commands:

 1